dominique-unruh/scala-isabelle/README.md

 ## Projects using scala-isabelle

-* [qrhl-tool](https://github.com/dominique-unruh/qrhl-tool) – A theorem prover for post-quantum security
+* [qrhl-tool](https://github.com/dominique-unruh/qrhl-tool) – A theorem prover for post-quantum security.